-This Platinum # 3776 Century Celluloid collection is available in five colors.
+This Platinum #3776 Century Celluloid collection is available in five colours.
 It is striking that the complete pen including section is made of celluloid.
-With these pens it is not the case that the frame is turned from a solid bar of celluloid.
-In these Platinum # 3776 models, the celluloid is pressed in a mold.
-Another difference from the regular # 3776 models is the single wide cap rim.
-The brand name and the # 3776 logo are engraved on this cap.
+With these pens it is not the case that the frame is turned from a solid rod of celluloid.
+With these Platinum #3776 models, the celluloid is pressed in a mould.
+Another difference with the regular #3776 models is the single wide cap rim.
+The brand name and the #3776 logo are engraved on this cap.

 The number 3776 refers to the height of Mount Fuji, the highest mountain in Japan.
-The first # 3776 models produced Platinum in 1978, this model became one of the most important cornerstones of this Japanese stationery manufacturer.
+Platinum produced the first #3776 models in 1978, this model became one of the most important cornerstones of this Japanese stationery manufacturer.

-The model evolved over the years and recently the suffix "Century" was added to the name # 3776.
-Platinum has been around since 1919 and it is perhaps for this reason that this additive was chosen, in the run-up to its 100th anniversary.
+The model evolved over the years and recently the addition "Century" was added to the name #3776.
+Platinum has been around since 1919 and it is perhaps for this reason that this additive was chosen in the run-up to its 100th anniversary.

-The Platinum # 3776 Century models are simple and classically designed.
-One point is fundamentally innovative with these Platinum # 3776 Century models and that is the way the pen closes.
+The Platinum #3776 Century models are simple and classically designed.
+One point is fundamentally innovative with these Platinum #3776 Century models and that is the way in which the pin closes.
 Platinum calls it their "Slip & Seal" mechanism.
-Basically, the inner cap is freely rotating and resiliently placed in the cap sleeve.
-On the short side of the shell there is a non-slip edge around the ink guide and nib, it is there where the spring-loaded inner cap closes.
-In addition, this inner cap fits tightly around the nib.
-This combination ensures that the pen does not dry out.
+What this means is that the inner cap is freely rotating and resiliently placed in the cap sleeve.
+There is a rough edge around the ink guide and nib on the front side of the shell, which is where the resilient inner cap closes.
+In addition, this inner cap fits closely around the nib.
+This combination ensures that the pen hardly dries out.

-Platinum claims that the pen, filled with ink, can be stored for a long time without drying out, we are not talking about weeks, but a time span of no less than a year!
-An additional advantage is that the pin also behaves leak-free in a pressurized cabin aircraft.t.
+Platinum claims that the pen, filled with ink, can be stored for a long time without drying out, we are not talking about weeks, but about a period of no less than a year!
+An additional advantage is that the pen also behaves leak-free in a pressurized cabin (aircraft).

-The pen can be filled with Platinum cartridges or with the supplied converter.
-An additional advantage of the "Slip & amp; Seal" mechanism is that it makes it possible to use more heavily pigmented inks.
+The pen can be filled with cartridges (Platinum) or with a converter.
+An additional advantage of the "Slip & Seal" mechanism is that it makes it possible to use more heavily pigmented inks.
 Platinum supplies these types of inks, which are waterproof and lightfast.
-Platinum guarantees that it is safe to use these pigmented inks in Platinum pens with the "Slip & amp; Seal" mechanism.
-These types of inks are generally risky in regular fountain pens unless the pen is cleaned after each use.d.
+Platinum guarantees that it is safe to use these pigmented inks in Platinum pens with the "Slip & Seal" mechanism.
+These types of inks are generally risky in regular fountain pens unless the pen is cleaned after each use.

-The 14 kt gold nibs are made in-house, they are the same ones used in the renowned Nakaya Urushi pens.
+The 14 kt gold nibs are manufactured in-house, they are the same ones used in the renowned Nakaya Urushi pens.

-The pen comes in a gift box with a pattern.
+The pen comes in a patterned gift box.